LorenzoCazzaro/verifiable-boosted-tree-ensembles/README.md

-# Verifiable Learning for Robust Boosted Tree Ensembles
+# Verifiable Boosted Tree Ensembles

 This repository contains the implementation of the training algorithm for large-spread boosted tree ensembles, based on LightGBM, and the efficient robustness verification algorithm CARVE-GBM presented by Calzavara et. al. in their research paper Verifiable Boosted Tree Ensembles accepted at the [46th IEEE Symposium on Security and Privacy 2025 (IEEE S&P 2025)](https://sp2025.ieee-security.org/).